 Why I donated

-Anne Melvin is a fundraiser at Harvard University and a board member of Ethiopia Education Initiatives, the umbrella organization for the Haile-Manas Academy.
+Anne Melvin is a fundraiser at Harvard University and a board member of Ethiopia Education Initiatives.

 The Haile-Manas Academy is opening its doors to the first incoming class of freshman in this co-educational residential boarding school in 18 months.
 To operate successfully, we need to raise an additional $5.5 million dollars to add to the $12.5 million that has already been committed.
 Why did I give?
 Three reasons, really.